-The "Phantom of the Opera" is an old story that has been made into a popular musical as well as several different motion pictures.
-The key prop or costume piece in these productions is the Phantom's mask.
-This mask has a very distinct look and will make or break your "Phantom of the Opera" costume.
-Fortunately a "Phantom of the Opera" mask is rather simple to make, and it can be made from inexpensive materials.
+The Phantom of the Opera is an old story that has been made into a popular musical as well as several different motion pictures.
+The key costume piece in these productions is the Phantom's half face mask.
+This modified masquerade ball mask has a very distinct look and will make or break your Phantom of the Opera costume.

 Things You'll Need